elmotec/Nono/README.md

 bright colors (except for red).
 I find it works equally well in good or dark lighting conditions.

+Nono light is the light background version of it.

 Screenshots below:

 ## colortest